Find sustained energy with this adaptogenic herbal remedy for reproductive and adrenal health.

-My first real introduction to the female reproductive herb, shatavari, known as the “Women with a Hundred Husbands,” was in the back waters of Kerala—in the south of India—during the late 80s.
+My first real introduction to the female reproductive herb shatavari, known as the “woman with a hundred husbands,” was in the back waters of Kerala—in the south of India—during the late ‘80s.

 I was visiting one of the last remaining Nampoothiri tribes still living in their traditional pre-colonial ways.